bimaguava/123-log/content/network/setup-pfsense-firewall-behind-router-openwrt.md

 It's done! don't forget to enable OpenWRT firewall at System>Startup.

-Now, pfSense can get a internet connection and pfSense have an access from OpenWRT router to implement a Remote Access VPN.
+Now, pfSense can get a internet connection and have an access from OpenWRT router to implement a Remote Access VPN.

 ###